-Instructions for taking your medication
+4 Instructions for taking your medication

-- Must be taken with food. - Take the amount prescribed by your doctor, at the frequency prescribed - ask the pharmacist to explain this to you and read the medication label if you are unsure. - If you vomit within 1 hour after taking this medication, you may take another dose. - Do not stop taking Dexamethasone without first checking with your doctor or pharmacist. - If you have diabetes, you should monitor your blood sugar level closely.
+Take your medication with food unless you are instructed otherwise.
+Take the amount prescribed by your doctor, at the frequency prescribed - ask the pharmacist to explain this to you and read the medication label if you are unsure.
+If you vomit within one hour after taking this medication, you may take another dose.
+If it's prescribed, do not stop taking Dexamethasone without first checking with your doctor or pharmacist.
+If you have diabetes, you should monitor your blood sugar level closely.
 Some medications may increase your blood sugar levels.
-If you notice a rapid increase in the results of your blood sugar, consult your doctor. - Tell any new doctor or dentist that you visit that you are taking this medication. - Store medication away from heat and bright light.
+If you notice a rapid increase in the results of your blood sugar, consult your doctor. and the second s Tell any new doctor or dentist that you visit that you are taking this medication.
+Store all medication away from heat and bright light.
 Keep out of reach of children.

-Potential common side-effects include:
+5 Potential common side-effects include

 - Increased risk of infection.
-Signs of infection include: fever, chills, cough, sore throat, burning on urination.
+Signs of infection include: fever, chills, cough, sore throat, and burning on urination.
 Limit your contact with people who are sick or have colds.
-Rest often and wash your hands often - before eating and after using the bathroom. - Consult your doctor if you have any of these signs of infection: - Nausea; heartburn; stomach pain.
-If your stools become black and tarry, consult your doctor. - Increased thirst and frequent urination are potential signs of increased blood sugar.
-Contact your doctor if these signs persist. - Increased appetite, trouble sleeping, nervousness, restlessness or mood swings may occur.
-Consult your doctor if these side effects become troublesome.
+Rest often and wash your hands often - before eating and after using the bathroom. - Consult your doctor if you have any of these signs of infection:

+Nausea; heartburn; stomach pain.
+If your stools become black and tarry, consult your doctor.
+Increased thirst and frequent urination are potential signs of increased blood sugar.
+Contact your doctor if these signs persist.

+Increased appetite, trouble sleeping, nervousness, restlessness or mood swings may occur.
+Consult your doctor if these side-effects become troublesome.